 - Using a single application on healthcare.gov (CuidadoDeSalud.gov), consumers can find out if they and/or their family members are eligible for Medicaid, the Children's Health Insurance Program (CHIP) or for financial help paying for a private health insurance plan offered in the Marketplace.

-- Main Line Health has Certified Application Counselors who can also assist with questions.
-Contact Financial Counseling Department at 484.596.1783.
+- Main Line Health has certified application counselors who can also assist with questions.
+To contact our financial counselors, call 484.596.1783.

 If I have Medicare, do I need to do anything?